os-autoinst/salt-states-openqa/README.md

 You can also run `make tidy` to automatically format the YAML files.

+## Take out worker slots from production temporarily
+**The easiest** way to take out worker slots temporarily is to keep them running and just remove any production worker classes from `/etc/openqa/workers.ini`.
+You need to stop Salt via `systemctl stop salt-minion.service` so it will not change the config back.
+Otherwise, you don't have to invoke any systemd commands because the workers will apply the config change automatically.

+If you really want to stop the worker slots, read the next section for how to do it correctly.

 ## Remarks about the systemd-units used to start workers
 The salt states achieve a setup which allows stopping/restarting workers without interrupting currently running jobs following the corresponding [upstream